sjbennett123/polarlarp/content/writing.md

 introduction:
 body:
-# Will accept an array
+defenses: # Will accept an array
-defenses:
- -
 weapons:
-damage:
+damage: # Will accept an array
-# Will accept an array
+magic: # Will accept an array
-magic:
-# Will accept an array
+abilities: # Will accept an array
-abilities:
-  -
 killing_blow:
 motivation:
 tactics:
-costuming:
-  -
+costuming: # Will accept an array
 reset:
+---
 ```
 Often there are bits where the cast need to add their own little something to a role.
 Give some guidance for this so that they can be more confident in their play.